Role at ANSTO

 Committees, Memberships & Affiliations

-- Vice President, SETAC-AU (Society of Environmental Toxicology and Chemistry – Australasia), Sep 2015-present.
+- Board member (Vice President) of Society of Environmental Toxicology and Chemistry – Australasia (SETAC-AU).
 Role includes engaging early career researchers through the development and administration of $30k p/a of prizes and awards for the society, Sep 2015-present

 - Board member (Secretary) of the South Pacific Environmental Radioactivity Association (SPERA), Sep 2016-Sep 2020

 - Member, International Union of Radioecology (IUR), Jan 2015-present